tomgriffiths-net/communicator_server/README.md

 # Things and Actions

-This function should be present in any package that wants to have custom actions in the communicator_server Items in args that are in --x format where x is the index of an element in the args array in the payload are replaced with the value.
+This function should be present in any package that wants to have custom actions in the communicator_server.
+- Items in args that are in --x format where x is the index of an element in the args array in the payload are replaced with the value.
-The defArgs are what can be substituted if the payload args does not contain a specific index, here index 1 which corresponds to arg 3, can be omitted or included whereas arg 1 which is payload args 0 must be provided as there is no defArg for 0.
+- The defArgs are what can be substituted if the payload args does not contain a specific index, here index 1 which corresponds to arg 3, can be omitted or included whereas arg 1 which is payload args 0 must be provided as there is no defArg for 0.

 ```php
 public static function communicatorServerActions():array{